 Visitors' dogs are allowed at Inchcolm Abbey, but are not permitted in roofed areas.

-Dogs must be kept on a lead at all times and not left unattended at any time.
+Dogs must be kept on a short lead at all times and not left unattended at any time.
 Owners must pick up after their dogs.